starwisp/Civizard-tileset-archeology/README.md

 <imgcaption><b>Same as injected tiles from above.
 In same order, but decompressed from world0.bmf datafiles</b></imgcaption>

+The tiles displayed using the manipulated savestate display the tiles in the same order as they are stored in the *.Tims within the worldx.bmf containers (see the 2 images above).
+Judging from these experiments, the game seems to use sequential numbering for the tiles in the worldx.bmf containers.

 #### 6.3.
 Uncovering the fog of war/game map...
 ...or had I known that earlier.